Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Nutrition’s role as foundation:

 Nutrition’s role is similarly foundational but more flexible than people think.
 For a deeper breakdown of specific dietary protocols and their cognitive effects, the nutrition for mental clarity guide covers macronutrient ratios, meal timing, and targeted foods in detail.
-You do not need a special diet – you need enough protein (to sustain neurotransmitter precursors), enough omega-3 fatty acids (for neuronal membrane integrity), and stable blood glucose (for attention).
-Shahinfar and colleagues, writing in their 2025 systematic review and dose-response meta-analysis published in Scientific Reports, found that each 2000mg increment of daily omega-3 improved attention, perceptual speed, and global cognitive abilities, with optimal effects in the range of 1000-2500mg per day rather than mega-doses [5].
-The mechanism is straightforward: your neurons literally need omega-3 for membrane fluidity and cell signaling.
+You do not need a special diet.
+You need enough protein (to sustain neurotransmitter precursors), enough omega-3 fatty acids (for neuronal membrane integrity), and stable blood glucose (for attention).
+Shahinfar and colleagues, writing in their 2025 systematic review and dose-response meta-analysis published in Scientific Reports, found that each 2000mg increment of daily omega-3 was associated with improved attention, perceptual speed, and global cognitive abilities, though the paper notes a non-linear dose-response pattern for some cognitive domains [5].
+The mechanism is straightforward: your neurons rely on omega-3 for membrane fluidity and cell signaling.

 Movement as the third foundation pillar: